micmejia/bible-dump/AMPC/Genesis/Gen 50.md

-So Joseph died, being 110 years old; and they embalmed him, and he was put [^a]in a coffin in Egypt.
+So Joseph died, being 110 years old; and they embalmed him, and he was put in a coffin in Egypt.